 As with everything else, when you're choosing boots you’ll continue to need to find that balance between uphill and downhill performance.
 Some boots are incredibly light and have a huge range of motion through the ankle—making them ideal for the skin up and navigating tricky alpine traverses.
 On the flip side, these boots provide less stability and support on the descent.
 A burly boot that performs well on the way down will most likely have a more restricted range of motion and be heavier, which will make your climb more cumbersome.

-Whatever type of boot you pick, make sure that they’re compatible with your bindings.
+Whatever type of boot you pick, make sure that they're compatible with your bindings.
 Many AT boots are only compatible with tech bindings or specific frame bindings.
 This is because all true AT boots feature a rockered sole that many traditional alpine bindings cannot accommodate.
+As you can probably guess, there is a whole spectrum of boots for touring available.
+If you want some more info: How To Choose AT Boots.

 When it comes to backcountry ski poles, don’t overthink it.
 If you’ve already got a pair of poles that you love, you can probably just use those.
 Sometimes it's helpful to have a pair of adjustable poles that you can manipulate throughout the day to fit the terrain you’re on.
 For example, on long, flat traverses you may want a longer pole, and when you’re skinning up steeper terrain, a shorter pole will help you keep your balance.